15 Reasons Japan Is Even Better in Winter

 Spring may often steal the spotlight but Japan is captivating in all seasons.
-In winter specifically, the season can bring typically dry and crisp weather (depending on the region), along with plenty of blue-sky days.
-In the mountains, days can be happily spent hopping between under-the-radar ski resorts and onsen at serene ryokans.
-In the cities, there are vibrant festivals to explore, along with high-profile galleries with fewer crowds.
-Whatever escape you crave, there’s plenty of things to do in Japan during its off-season: here are some of our favourites.
+Winter, specifically, can bring typically dry and crisp weather (depending on the region), along with plenty of blue-sky days.
+In the mountains, you can happily hop between under-the-radar ski resorts and onsens at serene ryokans.
+In the cities, there are vibrant festivals to explore, along with high-profile galleries with fewer people.
+Whatever escape you crave, there are ample things to do in Japan during its off-season: here are some of our favourites.

 The views of Mount Fuji

-1/12Winter offers the clearest views of Mount Fuji, when its snow-capped peak gleams against crisp blue skies.
-While you can spot Japan’s highest mountain from Tokyo’s skyscrapers, the panoramas are best around the Fuji Five Lakes.
-For front-row vistas, stay at Hoshinoya Fuji, a cosy glamping resort where minimalist cabins feature fireplaces, private balconies and uninterrupted views across Lake Kawaguchi — perfect for watching the iconic summit glow pink at sunrise.
+1/16Winter offers the clearest views of Mount Fuji, when its snow-capped peak gleams against crisp blue skies.
+Although you can spot Japan’s highest mountain from Tokyo’s skyscrapers, the panorama is best around the Fuji Five Lakes region.
+For a front-row vista, stay at Hoshinoya Fuji, a cosy glamping resort where minimalist cabins feature fireplaces, private balconies and uninterrupted views across Lake Kawaguchi – perfect for watching the iconic summit glow pink at sunrise.

 Image credit: Plern - stock.adobe.com